sjaakjules/Vault-Megafauna/project-structure.dissemination.isea.md

 *Due November 15 2021*

-The capacity of humanity to make choices and impose those choices on the environment without critical consideration of the consequences has resulted in an imbalance in power, where the destiny of the earth, our home, is controlled by humanity.
+>The capacity of humanity to make choices and impose those choices on the environment without critical consideration of the consequences has resulted in an imbalance in power, where the destiny of the earth, our home, is controlled by humanity.
 Human agency and continued existence relies on a balanced alliance with our natural world where the relationship shifts from master (human) / slave (environment) to a cooperative agreement to co-exist in harmony.
 The earth is home to a wide variety of species and provides the necessities to support life in its various forms.
 Our ecosystem is a complex network of biological communities and abiotic factors that, when left on its own, promotes a natural evolution of life and equilibrium.
 When the system is impacted by short-sighted, rapacious human intervention, residents of this planet often experience displacement, extinction, and suffering.
 It is here that we find ourselves.
+>

-Artists, scientists, technologists, and social practitioners have the power to critically respond to the imbalance by engaging in practices and producing artworks that seek to understand and work in harmony with the natural world to reimagine a better future.
+>Artists, scientists, technologists, and social practitioners have the power to critically respond to the imbalance by engaging in practices and producing artworks that seek to understand and work in harmony with the natural world to reimagine a better future.
 This exhibition seeks creative works that investigate, question, and propose critical action to reestablish a sustainable and balanced relationship with the earth, our home.

 Submissions for this exhibitions should be made in EasyChair.
 You will need to create an account in the system.

 You will be asked for the following:

 Author names and contact information
-A title and abstract suitable for the website (200 words) Keywords
+- A title and abstract suitable for the website (200 words)
+- Keywords
-Project description
+- Project description
-Statement of relevance to the theme
+- Statement of relevance to the theme
-Primary project URL, Video URL, Download Link or other means of accessing the project.
+- Primary project URL, Video URL, Download Link or other means of accessing the project.
 We will want to put a copy of the project on our website if possible, or if it is documented on video we would prefer to have a copy to archive so we can prevent broken links later
-Creation year
+- Creation year
-Prior showings and concurrent submissions
+- Prior showings and concurrent submissions
-Additional Information
+- Additional Information
-About the artist(s)
+- About the artist(s)
-Artist(s) website(s)
+- Artist(s) website(s)
-Additional Documents (optional PDF)
+- Additional Documents (optional PDF)
-Reference Image (1920px wide)
+- Reference Image (1920px wide)
-Additional images (optional additional images)
+- Additional images (optional additional images)
-Other files (ZIP) for less than 50MB
+- Other files (ZIP) for less than 50MB
-You will also be asked to confirm conflicts of interest.
+- You will also be asked to confirm conflicts of interest.

-Review Process:
+**Review Process**

 Submissions will be reviewed by a jury of ACM SIGGRAPH Digital Arts Community members and additional invited experts in the field.
 We anticipate sending out responses by mid-December, with a go-live date in early 2022.

 Note: this exhibition will be held entirely online, and is sponsored by the year-round Digital Arts Community of ACM SIGGRAPH.
 It is not the same as the Art Gallery at the annual conferences associated with SIGGRAPH North America or SIGGRAPH Asia.
 Visit the websites for those annual conferences to apply to their exhibitions.